Ivan-Johnson/ZAM/README.md

 snapshots, although that feature is a top priority.

-## Development Environment Setup
+## Development Process

-Run these commands from the root of the ZAM repository:
+Run these commands from the root of the ZAM repository to setup the development
+environment:

     python3 -m venv ".venv" --prompt "ZAM"
     source ".venv/bin/activate"
     .venv/bin/python3 -m pip install --upgrade pip
     pip install -e '.'
     pip install -r requirements_dev.txt

+Before each commit, run these commands and fix any issues:

+    black src
+    mypy src
+    flake8 src
+    pytest